UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager.md

 #### **As a developer I already have a certificate from the legacy kube-cert-manger, can I migrate?**

 Migrating from the former [kube-cert-manager](https://github.com/PalmStoneGames/kube-cert-manager) over to [cert-manager](https://github.com/jetstack/cert-manager) means creating the certificate request as below and removing the annotations from the ingress.
-However, the safety way would be to
+However, the safe way would be to;

 - Create a new Certificate resource and point to a **new** secret name _(thus keeping the old one incase)_.
-- Push out the change and wait for the certificate to be furfilled.
+- Push out the change and wait for the certificate to be fulfilled.
-- Once you have the certificate you can update your ingress to use the new secret,**remove** the annotations and use the Certificate resource there after.
+- Once you have the certificate you can update your ingress to use the new secret,**remove** the annotations and use the Certificate resource thereafter.

 #### **As a developer I want to retrieve an internal certificate**